- Author: Editorial Staff

 Stirred into this social issue stew are multiple accusations of food stamp fraud, plus controversy over drug testing for SNAP participants and whether food stamps should be used to purchase only healthy foods.
 But the real tug-of-war is between two questions: ‘How can we afford to have 46 million Americans on food stamps?’ and ‘How can we afford not to?’

-, Congress passes a new Farm Bill, or at least attempts to.
+About every five years, Congress passes a new Farm Bill, or at least attempts to.
 The last three such bills required extensions, owing to controversy over this legislation that fundamentally affects the way Americans eat.
 The largest slice of the Farm Bill pie is nutrition assistance, namely SNAP, which cost the country $78 billion in 2011.
 In the past, SNAP spending enjoyed near universal support in Congress, and that’s still largely true.
 But this year, facing a massive deficit and loathe to shave military spending, Congress is aiming its scalpel at food programs.

 Simultaneously, the government is outlining a budget plan for 2012-2013 that could affect SNAP.
 House Budget Committee Chairman Paul Ryan’s plan, for example, proposes $133.5 billion in cuts to SNAP over the next decade.
 “So as advocates, we’re watching both of these, and we’re going a little hysterical,” says Arizona Association of Food Banks president Ginny Hildebrand.
 “There is a lot potentially at stake.
 In some of the versions we could see a dramatic change… in the number of people that could qualify, the amount they could receive per month, how the program is administered, how the program is held accountable, how the program is even funded.”